MicrosoftDocs/well-architected/well-architected/services/networking/azure-front-door/reliability.md

 ---
 title: Reliability and Azure Front Door
-description: Focuses on the Azure Firewall service used in the Networking solution to provide best-practice and configuration recommendations related to Reliability.
+description: Focuses on the Azure Front Door service used in the Networking solution to provide best-practice and configuration recommendations related to Reliability.
 author: v-stacywray
 ms.author: robbymillsap
 ms.date: 01/25/2022